Short on time? Here’s how to use the Tor browser safely:

 IT staff might use the Tor network to run security tests, such as penetration testing — this involves performing an authorized cyberattack on a computer system or web application to test how secure it is.

-Tor is often used in such tests because many hackers rely on it when performing cyber attacks — running security tests using Tor allows businesses to better protect their data against threats from the dark web.
+Many hackers rely on Tor when performing cyberattacks, which is why it’s often used in security tests.
+Running security tests using Tor allows businesses to better protect their data against threats from the dark web.

 6. Ask for Medical Advice